 [cropped image] ©2015 Vera Ryklova, visual research for a project execution.

-Vera Ryklova is an artist, working in lens-based media.
+Vera Ryklova is a visual artist, working in lens-based media.

-Currently undertaking MA in Art and Research Collaboration, she graduated in 2015 from the Institute of Art, Design and Technology, Dún Laoghaire, with a BA (Hons) in Photography.
+Currently undertaking MA in Art and Research Collaboration (2021) at the Institute of Art, Design and Technology, Dún Laoghaire, she graduated from the same Institute in 2015, with a BA (Hons) in Photography.

-Ryklova presented her first solo exhibition in 2018 at Triskel Arts Centre in Cork.
-Her work has been also featured in a number of group exhibitions held in Republic of Ireland as well as in UK, including the Royal Hibernian Academy Gallery in Dublin, the Ulster Museum in Belfast (NI/UK), and the FiLiA feminist conference in London and Manchester (UK).
+She presented her first solo exhibition in 2018 at Triskel Arts Centre in Cork, and has two upcoming solo exhibition in 2021 (Belfast, Westport).
+Her work has been also featured in a number of group exhibitions held in Ireland as well as in the UK based FiLiA Feminist Conference (London, Manchester).

-Her work was also reviewed in the photographic magazine Source among selected works from Ireland and UK under Source Graduate Photography 2015, and is included in the Art Collection of Trinity College Dublin.
+Her work was reviewed in the photographic magazine Source (Graduate Photography 2015), featured in the journal for photography and visual culture OVER (FUTURES 2020), and is included in the Art Collection of Trinity College Dublin.

 Her activities are also engaged in curatorial practice.
-In collaboration with emerging artists she organised and curated two group exhibitions in 2015 and 2017, both in Dublin.
+As a curator she presented two group exhibition in Dublin, in 2015 at Steam Box Galleries and in 2017 at The Complex.